Healing ulcerative colitis with diet is possible.

 I also use no pharmaceutical medications for ulcerative colitis.
 None for anything, as a matter of fact.

-The only medication I use is legal medical marijuana for the past 5 years.
+The only medication I use is legal medical marijuana since 2014.

 Without medication or surgery or “managing” a disease for the rest of my life.

-Within this series is the knowledge and wisdom I spent so much of my life fighting to gain.
+Within this post is the knowledge and wisdom I spent so much of my life fighting to gain.
 I paid in blood for what I’ve learned and the healing I’ve achieved.

 And, yes, most of the blood I paid went into the toilet…

 Healing Our Attitudes About Healing Ulcerative Colitis with Diet

 …When we drug ourselves to blot out our soul’s call, we are being good Americans and exemplary consumers.
 We’re doing exactly what TV commercials and pop materialist culture have been brainwashing us to do from birth.
 Instead of applying self-knowledge, self-discipline, delayed gratification, and hard work, we simply consume a product.”